-legislation and in mourning for those who had lost their lives in the struggle for liberation.
-This united action by the African and Indian Congresses was followed by further discussions, leading to the great Campaign of Defiance against Unjust Laws in 1952.
-This was a non-violent campaign in which over 8,000 people of all races went to prison.
+After the massacre of peaceful African demonstrators in Johannesburg on May Day 1950, the ANC and SAIC, together with the Communist Party, organised the national stay-away on 26 June, in protest against new, repressive legislation and in mourning for those who had lost their lives in the struggle for liberation.
+This united action by the African and Indian Congresses was followed by further discussions, leading to the great Campaign of Defiance against Unjust Laws in 1952, a non-violent campaign in which over 8,000 people of all races went to prison.

-The option of peaceful protest as a method of struggle was part of the legacy created by Gandhi's 1906 - 1913 passive resistance campaign.
-In the years that followed, the Freedom Charter campaign, the 1956 Women's Anti-Pass March to the Union Buildings and the 1960 ANC and Pan Africanist Congress (PAC) anti-pass campaigns all continued mass action in the form of non-violent protests.
+The formation of the Congress Alliance and the experience of the Defiance Campaign, the Freedom Charter campaign, the 1956 Women's Anti Pass March to the Union Buildings was the 1960 ANC and PAC Anti Pass campaigns led to the heightening of non-violent confrontation between the government and the liberation movements.